Blogs

 Last week’s announcements by Meta (11,000 employees let go), Twitter (3,700), Stripe (1,100), and Lyft (700) turned heads as the high-tech stalwarts of the US economy stumbled.
 Previously, Coinbase, Shopify, Netflix, Microsoft, Snap, Robinhood, and Tesla had cut employees.
 When companies…

-On Saturday, November 11, 2023, we celebrate Veteran's Day so let's remember our Vets, especially when hiring.
-According to the US General Accountability Office, about 200,000 US veterans leave the military and enter the civilian workforce each year, and they…
+On Monday, November 11, we celebrated Veteran's Day.
+So let's remember our vets, especially when hiring.
+According to the US General Accountability Office, roughly 200,000 US veterans leave the military and enter the civilian workforce each year, and they have…

 Seven HR Strategies in the War Between Executives and Employees, 2023